 This was a well designed and well built computer, in fact I’m really quite blown away by just how impressive this computer is.
-The modern enhancements that people have come up with is I think testimony to just how well thought out the design was.
-I suppose given many of the same people were behind the ARM CPU, I shouldn’t be so surprised.
+The modern enhancements that people have come up with is, I think, testimony to just how well thought-out the design was.
+I suppose that, given many of the designers were also the people behind the ARM CPU, I shouldn’t be so surprised.

 The Turbo MMFS card came with lots of docs, one of which describes how to fit an 32K SRAM chip to an EPROM socket to provide two banks of ‘sideways’ ROM that can be loaded from disk files.
 This is handy for things like language ROMs, assemblers, monitors, word processors, etc. where you typically need the machine’s main RAM to work with.

-I wanted to fit this chip, and while it’s a simple modification, all the docs I could find described exactly what to do, but not why it was done like that, so I decided to get my multimeter out and probe about, with the help of the original schematics.
+I wanted to fit this chip, and while it’s a simple modification, all the docs I could find simply described what has to be done, but no explanations of ‘why’.
+So I decided to get my multimeter out and probe about, with the help of the original schematics.

 I have since found more detailed documentation that I will link at the end – it was written by people more knowledgable than me, so it should be taken as canonical over what I have written here.

 Making SRAM look like ROM